In Alaska, all evictions follow the same process:

 Step 6: Sheriff Returns Property to Landlord

-Alaska state law doesn’t specify how quickly State Troopers must remove a tenant once the writ of assistance has been issued.
+Alaska state law does not specify how quickly State Troopers must remove a tenant once the writ of assistance has been issued.
 The landlord does have to work with State Troopers to schedule the eviction.

 Alaska Eviction Process Timeline

-In Alaska, an eviction can be completed in as little as one to two months but can take longer depending on the reason for eviction, whether the eviction is contested, which days courts are (or aren’t) in session and other various possible delays.
+In Alaska, an eviction can be completed in as little as 1-2 months, but can take longer depending on the reason for eviction and whether the eviction is contested.

 Step | Estimated Time |